dyarleniber/kata-machine/NOTES.md

 Both DFS and BFS are also available when it comes to graphs.

+### Dijkstra's Shortest Path

+Dijkstra's Shortest Path algorithm is a method for finding the shortest path between two nodes in a graph (it's based on Breadth First Search).
+It does not handle graphs with negative weights well.
+If a graph contains negative-weight edges, the algorithm may produce incorrect results because it assumes that adding a shorter edge always improves the path.

+> Dijkstra's algorithm is a greedy algorithm, always choosing the locally optimal solution at each step.

+> Bellman-Ford can be an alternative algorithm that address the negative numbers limitation.
+It can handle graphs with negative weights and detect negative cycles.
+However, its time complexity is higher than Dijkstra's algorithm.

 ### Big O

 Big O is commonly stated in terms of **V** and **E** where V stands for vertices and E stands for edges.